acuparse/acuparse/README.md

 > **Note:** If you are not using an Access, you will need to setup a DNS redirect using a DNS server on your local network.
 >
-> **Access Users:** The Acurite Access sends data to MyAcuRite using an SSL connection.
+> **Access Users:** The AcuRite Access sends data to MyAcuRite using an SSL connection.
 By Default Apache will use the snake oil cert to serve over HTTPS.
 > For most users, this should be sufficient.
 If you use a hostname, you will need to install and configure an SSL certificate.
 > The installer will ask and attempt to generate a Lets Encrypt cert for you.